 - Lease negotiation.

-- Setting up the marketing system.
+- Setting up or managing their marketing system.

 - Closing sales.